Aryan4884/Itinerary-Builder/README.md

 🎨 Want to change styles?
 Modify Tailwind classes in component files

 ## 🤝 Contributing
--Pull requests are very welcome! 🙌
+- Pull requests are very welcome! 🙌
--For big changes, please open an issue first so we can chat about it 💬
+- For big changes, please open an issue first so we can chat about it 💬
 ---
 👨‍💻 Created by Aryan Raj (2025)
 Happy Travels! ✈️🗺️📌